 Careers in Instructional Design

 When graduating with this instructional design degree, you can be ready to create and deliver high-tech instruction for varied education and corporate learning environments.
-An instructional designer could work in K-12, higher education, corporate, government, military, and non-profit sectors.
+An instructional designer could work in higher education, corporate, government, military, and non-profit sectors.
 If you want to work in education, the U.S. Bureau of Labor Statistics predicts that the employment of Training and Development Specialists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
 As more employees in a variety of occupations are required to take courses to develop their skills, the demand for professionals who can lead these trainings has increased.
 Take a look at your potential instructional design career options below.